 In March of 2017 Dr. Ott placed assigned 10 percent right lower extremity permanent partial disability.
 Dr. Ott mentions the AMA Guides to the Evaluation of Permanent Impairment, Fifth Edition, but does not indicate what method or table he utilized to reach that rating.
 (JE1, p.
-32) Dr. Sassman assigned 16 percent impairment for the right lower extremity.
-In her report, Dr. Sassman set forth her detailed basis, including the tables she used in the AMA Guides to the Evaluation of Permanent Impairment, Fifth Edition, for her rating.
-Because Dr. Sassman provided her methodology for assigning permanent impairment, I find that her rating should be given greater weight.
-Thus, I find that Ms. Naber sustained 16 percent impairment for the right lower extremity.
+32) In June of 2018 Dr. Sassman assigned 16 percent impairment for the right lower extremity.
+In her January 2020 report Dr. Sassman updated the impairment rating.
+Pursuant to the 5th Edition of the AMA Guides, Dr. Sassman assigned 37 percent impairment for the right lower extremity.
+In the reports, Dr. Sassman set forth the detailed basis, including the tables utilized in the AMA Guides to the Evaluation of Permanent Impairment, Fifth Edition, for the ratings.
+Because Dr. Sassman provided the methodology for assigning permanent impairment, I find that her ratings should be given greater weight.
+Thus, I find that Ms. Naber sustained 37 percent impairment for the right lower extremity.